JohnCallingham/MQTTInterface/README.md

 * setClosedTopic.
 If this value is set the software will publish an MQTT message to this topic when the servo reaches the closed angle.
 * setMidPointTopic.
 If this value is set the software will publish an MQTT message to this topic when the servo reaches the mid point angle.

+### Blink
+Use of a Blink object allows multiple LEDs to blink in phase.
+Objects of this class can be added to the container by the use of the container's addBlink() method.
+The parameters to this method are;-
+* onTime_mS.
+This is the time in milliseconds where the controlled LED will show the on colour.
+* offTime_mS.
+This is the time in milliseconds where the controlled LED will show the off colour.

+An example of use follows;-
+*       Blink* fastBlink = container.addBlink(500, 500);

 ### MQTT_RGB_LED
 Objects of this class can be added to the container by the user of the container's addRGB_LED() method.
 The parameters to this method are;-
 * ledNumber.
 The zero based number of the LED in the string of individually addressable RGB LEDs.